QuinceTart10/blog/_posts/2024-04-25-mspaint-wine.md

 ## Final note

-If you have any questions, improvements or anything, don't hesitate to hit me up on [my Discord server](https://discord.gg/b2fwXsBsak) or through [email](mailto:me@quincetart10.is-a.dev).
+If you have any questions, improvements or anything, don't hesitate to hit me up on [Discord](https://discord.com/users/862644161156218891) or through [email](mailto:me@quincetart10.is-a.dev).
 I'd really appreciate if somebody could help me fix any of the issues.